jtanadi/robofontScripts/underliner/readme.md

+### Underliner
-A script that underlines each glyph in a font
+A script that underlines each glyph in a font.

 (Trying out different pens...
 Script uses one kind of pen for the preview window and another to draw inside each glyph.)